In this post I try something new: I will keep it short.

 This is actually an update long overdue.
 Months ago I have written a post on how to control the four elements that is how to harvest energy from ambient air, solar radiation, the freezing of water, and ground here.

-Michelle has then told me in a comment on her blog that her husband tried to figure out how our heat pump system works – based on our German blog.
+A loyal reader told me that they tried to figure out how our heat pump system works – based on our German blog.
 Actually, at that time we mainly posted about the aesthetic value of our solar collector and re-using it as an espalier for tomatoes.
-(Michelle, you have a really odd search term in your stats now because I checked if I remembered our conversation correctly.)

 Although we have very innovative, and if I may say so, geeky / nerdy customers it is rather unlikely that we will plan heat pump systems in Australia via sending checklists or doing ‘remote support’ in the same way we work in IT projects.
 (But don’t hesitate to contact me!)